-Packing for a road trip involves throwing all important medications in your purse of an overnight bag.
+Packing for a road trip involves throwing all of your important medications in your purse or in an overnight bag.
 The bag, with other luggage, ends up in the trunk, or worse, on the top or hitch rack, of the vehicle.
 Even if the trip takes only a few hours, the heat or cold can alter how hormones are delivered to the body or render the birth control ineffective.

 Solution: Store prescription medications in the passenger portion of your vehicle.
 If you leave the vehicle for extended periods, take the medications with you.

 Baggage areas are not temperature controlled.
 If you are flying, checked baggage can be stored at temperatures above 77 degrees from the time your bag is checked until the time you pick the bag up from the carousel at your final destination.

 Solution: Keep your birth control pills in your purse, backpack, or carry-on luggage.